popeadam/Kometa/docs/kometa/install/docker.md

 2. Retrieving the image
 3. Setting up the initial config file
 4. Creating some sample collections using the defaults
-5. Setting up a collection file and creating a sample collection.
+5. Setting up a Collection File and creating a sample collection.
 6. Adding some default overlays.

 The specific steps you will be taking: